Neural Collapse-Inspired Multi-Label Federated Learning under Label-Distribution Skew: Experiments

 \subsection{Dataset and Evaluation Metric}

-\textbf{Datasets}: We conduct experiments on both general computer vision (CV) datasets and medical imaging datasets to evaluate the effectiveness and real-world applicability of the proposed method.
-For general CV tasks, we use CIFAR-10 \cite{krizhevsky2009learning} and PASCAL VOC \cite{everingham2010pascal}.
-Since CIFAR-10 is originally a multi-class dataset, we adopt the method used by \citet{li2023neural} to transform it into a multi-label dataset.
-This is done by merging multiple images into a single composite image, with the combined labels serving as the new ground truth.
-For medical imaging tasks, we use DermaMNIST \cite{yang2023medmnist} and ChestX-ray14 \cite{wang2017chestxray}.
-DermaMNIST, which originally contains 7 skin disease categories in a multi-class format, is converted to a multi-label dataset using the same strategy applied to CIFAR-10.
-ChestX-ray14 is naturally a multi-label dataset, comprising 14 thoracic disease categories and an additional ``No Finding'' label.
-Since a significant portion of the dataset, approximately four-sevenths of the training data, are ``No Finding'' samples (negative cases with all-zero labels), we distribute these samples evenly across all clients.
-This setup mimics a realistic clinical scenario in which healthy cases are prevalent, while disease cases are relatively rare and unevenly distributed across clients.
-Detailed information about the datasets and local data distributions under various experimental settings is provided in the Appendix.
+\textbf{Datasets.} We evaluate the proposed method on both general computer vision (CV) and medical imaging benchmarks.
+For general CV, we use CIFAR-10~\cite{krizhevsky2009learning}, PASCAL VOC~\cite{everingham2010pascal}, and MS COCO~\cite{lin2014microsoft}.
+Since CIFAR-10 is originally a multi-class dataset, we follow~\cite{li2023neural} to construct a multi-label variant by composing multiple images into a single composite image and using the union of their labels as the ground truth.
+For medical imaging, we use DermaMNIST~\cite{yang2023medmnist} and ChestX-ray14~\cite{wang2017chestxray}.
+DermaMNIST contains 7 skin disease categories in a single-class format and is converted to multi-label using the same strategy as CIFAR-10.
+ChestX-ray14 is naturally multi-label, comprising 14 thoracic disease categories plus an additional ``No Finding'' label.
+Since a significant portion of the dataset, 57\% of the training data, is ``No Finding'' samples (negative cases with all-zero labels), we distribute these samples evenly across all clients.
+This setup mimics a realistic clinical scenario in which healthy cases are prevalent, while disease cases are relatively rare and unevenly distributed.
+Detailed information about the datasets and local data distributions under various experimental settings is provided in the Appendix~\ref{sup_sec: dataset}.

-\textbf{Evaluation Metric}: Given our focus on label-skewed data distributions, where certain classes may be missing or underrepresented, we report both overall (micro) and class-wise (macro) performance metrics.
-Following standard practices across different datasets, we report AUC and F1 scores for CIFAR-10, PASCAL VOC, and DermaMNIST, and AUC for ChestX-ray14.
-Together, these metrics offer a balanced and comprehensive evaluation by capturing both overall performance and class-specific behaviour.
+\textbf{Evaluation Metric.} Given our focus on label-skewed data distributions, we report both instance-wise (micro) and class-wise (macro) performance metrics.
+The macro metric provides a balanced evaluation across classes, mitigating bias toward frequent categories.
+Following standard practice, we report AUC and F1 scores for CIFAR-10, VOC, COCO, and DermaMNIST, and AUC for ChestX-ray14.
+Together, these metrics comprehensively evaluate overall performance and class-level behaviour.